-Conduct an education campaign and actively engage community and council staff to increase their awareness of water issues, conservation, sustainability and specifically the negative impact that increasing impervious surfaces has on the waterway.

-Implement planning controls that help reduce or stabilise the urban impermeable surface footprint.

-When implementing WSUD structures, target the areas in the Subcatchment that are likely to benefit the most (e.g., where flooding occurs after intense rainfall).

-Council investigates and considers incentives related to hard surface area and stormwater discharge (e.g., incentive for rainwater tanks or other WSUD features that effectively reduce impermeable area by slowing, cleaning/filtering stormwater discharge).
+- Conduct an education campaign for both community and council staff on the effect that increasing impervious surfaces has on the waterway environment. - Implement planning controls that help reduce or stabilise the urban impermeable surface footprint. - When implementing WSUD structures, target the areas in the Subcatchment that are likely to benefit the most (e.g., where flooding occurs after intense rainfall). - Council investigates and considers incentives related to hard surface area and stormwater discharge (e.g., incentive for rainwater tanks or other WSUD features that effectively reduce impermeable area by slowing, cleaning/filtering stormwater discharge).